 In the previous post, we created an App for confirming whether email addresses entered into a web form exist.
-It was designed so that the URL of the following “Receive Task (Form)” is sent to an email address that has been submitted and completes if the Task is Operated.
+It was designed so that the URL of the following [Receive Task (Form)] would be sent to the email address that had been submitted and completes if the Task is Operated.
 Even though this will work fine, let’s refine the settings a little more.

-Using the current settings, the Process will never finish until the Receive Task (Form) is processed.
-In cases where confirming the presence of an email address, it should not be necessary to wait for too long.
-In addition, even though the URL of the “Receive Task (Form)” is randomly generated, the risk of the URL becoming known to others increases as time goes by.
+Using the current settings, the Process will never finish until the [Receive Task (Form)] is processed.
+In cases where we want to confirm the presence of an email address, it should not be necessary to wait for too long.
+In addition, even though the URL of the [Receive Task (Form)] is randomly generated, the risk of the URL becoming known to others increases as time goes by.

-First, create a Data Item for storing the expiry date and time to expire.
+First, create a Data Item for storing the expiry date and time.

-Then, by inputting the “Expiration” Data Item to the field on Deadline tab, the deadline for inputting to the public web form is set.
+Then, by inputting the “Expiration” Data Item to the Deadline field in the General tab, the deadline for inputting to the public web form is set.

 - White Space